COST-FP1304-PROFOUND/ProfoundData/README.md

 devtools::install_github(repo = "COST-FP1304-PROFOUND/ProfoundData", subdir = "ProfoundData",
 ref = "v0.0.2.1", dependencies = T, build_vignettes = T)
 ```
 with the appropriate version number / branch as argument to ref.
+You can find the news file (info about changes for each release) [here](./ProfoundData/NEWS.md)

 ### Getting started